Digital Preservation Program

-We are currently in the middle of the last step, having purchased the Ex Libris digital preservation system Rosetta.
-Implementation will be ongoing throughout 2013.
+We have recently begun ingesting archival collections into our digital preservation system, Rosetta.
 Stay tuned to our What's Happening NOW? section for more details as they come.
-For more information about Digital Preservation, check our our Research Guide!
+And for more information about Digital Preservation, check our our Research Guide!

 Contact the Library's Digital Preservation Archivist for more information.